section-engineering-education/engineering-education/articles/becoming-a-flutter-developer/index.md

 Some features of Flutter that make it popular include

-1. `Hot Reloading` which enables developers to see changes from the codebase in the UI.
+1. `Hot Reloading` which enables developers to load code changes quickley and preserves the state of the app.
 2. `Hot Restart`.
+This is similar to hot reloading but causes the app to lose its state and takes more time.
 3. `Present UI element` to create beautiful app designs for better `UI and UX`.

-These UI elements are
+These UI designs are
 1. Cupertino
 2. Material Design.